+- 50. The preceding paragraphs are incorporated herein. - 51.
+The validity of the 2015 Navigable Waters Definition is the subject of a live controversy.
+Plaintiff contends the 2015 Definition changes and broadens the substantive standards for determining jurisdictional waters under the Clean Water Act in violation of statutory and constitutional authority.
+Defendants claim the 2015 Definition merely "clarifies" existing standards and is consistent with these authorities. - 52.
+No factual development is necessary to resolve this case as Plaintiff raises a pure legal challenge to the 2015 Navigable Waters Definition on its face. - Definition, because they hold beneficial interests in property that is or will be subject to increased federal regulatory authority under the various regulations challenged and illegal standards for determining jurisdiction.
 This will require such landowners to seek federal permit approval (at significant cost) to use their property for its intended purpose.
-Or, it will require Plaintiff's members to seek a determination from the Army or a private party expert whether the final rule applies to them.
+Or, it will require Plaintiff's members to seek a determination from the Corps or a private party expert whether the 2015 Navigable Waters Definition applies to them.
 See Hawkes Co., Inc. v.
-United States Army Corps of Engineers, 782 F.3d 944, 1003 (8th Cir.
+U.S. Army Corps of Engineers, 782 F.3d 944, 1003 (8th Cir.
 2015) (Kelly, J., concurring) ("This is a unique aspect of the CWA; most laws do not require the hiring of expert consultants to determine if they even apply to you or your property."), aff'd, Army Corps of Engineers v.
 Hawkes Co., 136 S. Ct.
 1807 (2016).

-63. Accordingly, an actual and substantial controversy exists between Plaintiff and Defendants as to the parties' respective legal rights and responsibilities.
+54. Accordingly, an actual and substantial controversy exists between Plaintiff and Defendants as to the parties' respective legal rights and responsibilities.
 A judicial determination of the parties' rights and responsibilities arising from this actual controversy is necessary and appropriate at this time.